 - Made to a proper authority

-Any person, including public sector officers, may disclose information about:
+Any person, including public sector employees, can make a public interest disclosure about:

 PID must be an appropriate disclosure

 An appropriate disclosure meets the subjective and objective tests set out in the PID Act.
 This means:

 - the discloser honestly and reasonably believes the information provided tends to show the conduct or danger; or

 - the information tends to show the conduct or danger regardless of the discloser’s belief

 PID must be made to a Proper Authority

 Proper authorities are persons and organisations authorised under the PID Act to receive public interest disclosures.
 Examples of proper authorities are: